Trains & Train Rides

 Wine & Dine

 Dining on an antique train is like something out of an Agatha Christie novel.
 One of only 20 fine dining dinner trains in North America, the Cafe Lafayette Dinner Train offers a 5-course meal as well as great scenery in the White Mountains region of New Hampshire.
-In Rhode Island, the Newport Dinner Train recreates the Golden Age of Rail on a 22-mile, 2.5-hour journey along scenic Narragansett Bay.
+In Rhode Island, the Grand Bellevue Dinner Train recreates the Golden Age of Rail on a journey along scenic Narragansett Bay.
 In Massachusetts, the Cape Cod Central Railroad offers lunches, brunches and elegant dress-up dinners on a run from Hyannis to the village of Buzzards Bay, through Sandwich, the oldest town on the Cape, and crossing the Cape Cod Canal railroad bridge.
-On “Thirsty Thursdays” in the fall, the Vermont Microbrew Express offers a chance to sample five excellent local beers (Vermont ranks first in the United States for craft breweries per capita).
 In Connecticut, head to the Essex Steam Train for a romantic four-course meal served on the Essex Clipper, a beautifully restored 1920s Pullman diner, as you journey through the breathtaking and pristine Connecticut River Valley.
-And during the Christmas season in Connecticut, taste local wines on the Naugatuck Railroad aboard the Haight-Brown Vintage Express.
+And, during the Christmas season in Connecticut, taste local wines on the Naugatuck Railroad aboard the Haight-Brown Vintage Express.

 In New Hampshire, trains such as the Conway Scenic Railroad are popular year round — but outstanding in the fall.
 With young children, take the 11-mile, 55-minute round trip from the 150-year-old station in North Conway Village to Conway.
 Otherwise, opt for the 1¾-hour round trip to Bartlett.
 Or, make a day of it aboard the Notch Train, to see spectacular bluffs, steep ravines, cascading streams and mountain vistas.
 Equally pretty are runs with the Hobo Railroad along the Pemigewasett River, and on the Winnipesaukee Scenic Railroad around Lake Winnipesaukee, one of the largest lakes in the U.S.A.
 Part of the Vermont Rail System is the Green Mountain Railroad with its Green Mountain Flyer.
 From Chester, Vermont, the route follows the Connecticut River with views of the White Mountain foothills.